-Staff are expected to report all concerns about poor practice or possible child abuse by colleagues including what may seem minor contraventions of the school's staff behaviour policy (code of conduct) - to the headteacher; to facilitate proactive and early intervention in order to maintain appropriate boundaries and a safe culture that protect children and reduce the risk of serious abuse in school.
+Staff are expected to report all concerns about poor practice or possible child abuse by colleagues - including what may seem minor contraventions of the school's staff behaviour policy (code of conduct) - to the headteacher; to facilitate proactive and early intervention in order to maintain appropriate boundaries and a safe culture that protect children and reduce the risk of serious abuse in school.

 The recommended format for all staff in schools to record any such poor practice or possible child abuse by colleagues or other adults who work with children is the pro forma 'Logging A Concern about the behaviour of an adult who works with children', also known as the 'Yellow form'.

-All such forms should be passed directly to the headteacher.
-Alternatively, staff are free to approach the headteacher directly to discuss their concerns.
+All such forms should be passed directly to the headteacher Alternatively, staff are free to approach the headteacher directly to discuss their concerns.

-Concerns or complaints about the headteacher should be reported to the chair of governors, whose contact details are displayed in the staff room.
+Concerns or complaints about the headteacher should be reported to the chair of governors, whose contact details are displayed in the staff room for any member of staff to use in such an instance.
+The 'Yellow form' should also be used for that purpose as above.